paarthenon/variant/README.md

 ```
 mess.
 It will also automatically update as you add new entries to the `Action` module.

-Note unlike other libraries viewing Action.UpdateTodo and the module will include the specific type information.
+Note unlike some other libraries viewing Action.UpdateTodo and the module will include the specific type information.

 ![Type Signature of a single message](docs/intellisense.png)